-Some families are able to get through a Compulsive Gambling addiction together and grow stronger from it, but for the most part, most relationships do not survive a gambling addiction.
+Some families are able to get through a compulsive gambling addiction together and even grow stronger from it, but for the most part, most relationships do not survive a gambling addiction.
 At FHE Health, we strive to give every patient the opportunity for a better life, not just for themselves, but for their families as well.
-Our medically integrated programs, which include family therapy sessions, will help both you and your family members to identify core issues and internal characteristics that produce negative circumstances that lead to your gambling addiction.
+Our medically integrated programs, which include family therapy sessions, will help both you and your loved ones identify core issues and dynamics and strengthen your relationship through healthy communication.